sharanya008/password-strength-lab/README.md

 pip install streamlit bcrypt argon2-cffi matplotlib
 # Run the app
 streamlit run password_strength_lab.py
-The app will open in your default browser at http://localhost:8501.
+The app will open in your default browser